The Dry States in India: Alcohol-Banned States

 10. Goa – A popular tourist destination with high alcohol consumption, especially beer and wine.

-The North-Eastern states of India, along with regions in the South and East, generally exhibit higher alcohol consumption due to cultural and demographic factors, despite some states implementing prohibitions or dry days.
-Additionally, tribal-dominated areas tend to prefer local brews or country liquor due to traditional practices.
+The North-Eastern states of India, along with regions in the South and East, typically exhibit higher alcohol consumption due to various cultural and demographic factors, despite certain states enforcing prohibitions or dry days.
+In these areas, alcohol consumption is often intertwined with local traditions and social practices.
+Notably, tribal-dominated areas tend to prefer locally made brews or country liquor, which are part of long-standing cultural customs.
+Even in dry states in India, such as Gujarat and Bihar, these traditional alcohols remain popular in some communities.

 This overview is based on patterns observed in the National Family Health Survey (NFHS) and other regional studies.